 I love cities that work hard to curate beautiful bars, creative menus, and have friendly bartenders.
 After a great visit to my hometown, Portland, ME, I thought of all the excellent bars in the other Portland that I had yet to visit.
 Since I had a work trip planned, I visited a few favorites, and several new spots.
-If you are in town soon, here are some cocktail bars not to miss in Portland, Oregon.
+If you are in town, here are some cocktail bars not to miss in Portland, Oregon.

 Located just down the street from the hotel I was staying at, Scotch Lodge is a bit of a hidden gem.
 Open since May 2019, this whiskey bar was just named the 2019 Best Bar by Portland Monthly magazine.
 In addition to an incredible cocktail menu, they also feature rare and hard to find scotches and whiskies, along with delicious food.
 I had already eaten, or I definitely would have dug into the menu.
 This would be the perfect place to take a romantic date for dinner.